ramrom/rams_dot_files/cheatsheets/vim_cheatsheet.md

     (default supported pairs: '()', '{}', '[]'
     - use <code>:h matchpairs</code> in vim for more info)
 0 - jump to the start of the line
+| - jump to the start of the line
 ^ - jump to the first non-blank character of the line _ - jump to the first non-blank character of the line
 $ - jump to the end of the line